More optimism about holding general elections: Imran Khan - ExBulletin

 More optimism about holding general elections: Imran Khan

-Lahore [Pakistan], Dec 29 (ANI): Reacting to rumors afloat of installing a technocratic government, Pakistani leader Tehreek-i-Insaf (PTI) and former prime minister Imran Khan said he was no longer optimistic about to the holding of general elections in Pakistan.
-Dawn reported.
-Speaking to the media at his residence on Wednesday, the PTI leader said winning over the forces supporting the Pakistan Democratic Movement (PDM) government was more important than the government itself.
+Reacting to rumors of a technocratic government being installed, Pakistani leader Tehreek-i-Insaf (PTI) and former prime minister Imran Khan said he was no longer optimistic about holding general elections in Pakistan , reported The Dawn. media at his residence on Wednesday, the PTI leader said winning over the forces supporting the Pakistan Democratic Movement (PDM) government was more important than the government itself.
 Dawn quoted Khan as saying there is hearsay about the installation of a technocratic government in the country and that compels him to believe that the government is not interested in holding a general election. anytime soon.
-Khan also mentioned there was no point talking to the “imported government” about holding a general election, referring to the regime of current Prime Minister Shehbaz Sharif.
-He added that only the establishment had the role to let the elections go ahead and added that “the establishment means the head of the army”.
+Khan also mentioned that there is no point in talking to the “imported government” about holding general elections, referring to the regime of current Prime Minister Shehbaz Sharif.
+He added that only the establishment had the role of letting the elections take place and added that “the establishment means the head of the army.”
 Moreover, he also mentioned that he himself had no contact with the establishment.

 |